mmena1/dotfiles/README.md

 ## Installation

-> NOTE: Only works for MacOS, Ubuntu and Arch based distros.
+> NOTE: Only works for macOS, Ubuntu and Arch-based distros.

 Dotfiles are installed by running the following commands in your terminal: